Kip Rosser’s solo performances, staged productions, award-winning compositions and industry

 with the grandfather of all electronic instruments, the theremin; he purchased a kit, built one, and

-practiced like a maniac for three years before daring to play in public.
+practiced like a maniac for two years before daring to play in public.

 Pieces for Theremin for a stage production Gorey himself was directing.
 Each of the 21 pieces was 1.5

-seconds in length (incredibly inconsequential).The following year, Rosser directed and composed music for
+seconds in length (incredibly inconsequential).Later that year, Rosser directed and composed music for

 “Eek!,” an assortment of both published and unpublished works by Gorey, as well as being Rosser’s first

 full-length production using the theremin.
 During the early 2000s, his original compositions repeatedly won

 first place in the Avant Garde and Electronic categories on “Spellbound,” Cygnus Radio’s theremin program.

 In 2003, his play Rare Times Altogether took First Place in the Dallas Theatre Conference’s “Plays for

 Gradually, he began to find ways to apply all skills together in a concerted effort to be of service by